CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 _The Appendices_ — This part contains reference material that can prove useful during play: an index, a map of Middle-earth, a full turn summary, a symbol key, etc.

-The Starter and Standard Rules are for a two-player game; multi-player rules are provided in the Optional Rules.
+The Starter and Standard Rules are for a two-player game; multi-player rules are provided in the Optional Rules. <span id="page3" class="page-number">3</span>

 ## PLAYER TURN SUMMARY